 Narcissistic Personality Disorder

 People with Narcissistic Personality Disorder have significant problems with their sense of self-worth stemming from a powerful sense of entitlement.
-They see themselves as uniquely special, talented, brilliant or attractive.
-They have little regard for others and instead view relationships as a means to an end.
+Narcissists see themselves as uniquely special, talented, brilliant, or attractive.
+They have little regard for others.
+Instead, view relationships as a means to an end.
 They are usually very materialistic and aware of social status.

 Histrionic Personality Disorder

 Extreme emotionality and attention-seeking behaviour are the key characteristics of Histrionic Personality Disorder.
 People diagnosed with this disorder are often only comfortable when they are the centre of attention.
 They struggle to form healthy relationships and their lives are full of drama.